About Our Academic Proofreading Services:

 Moreover, with over seven years of service on National Cancer Institute review committees, Curt is intimately familiar with the peer-review process and the required attributes of successfully funded grant applications.
 That experience has resulted in his receipt of three funding awards for his own independent research.
 Finally, in separate work in the biotechnology industry, his consultation on grant preparation has led to the successful funding of four small business research innovation (SBIR) awards.

-Publications Edited by Bioscience Advising
+Selected Publications Edited by Bioscience Advising

 Kim et al., 2015.
 Effects of low-fat diet and aging on metabolic profiles of Creb3l4 knockout mice.
 Nutr Diabetes5:e179. doi 10.1038.